tahlim/ANSIBLE/README.md

      Repeat step G. with ip address of Server2

 4 Installing Ansible

+Note: It will only run on controller node

   a) Update the apt repository
      sudo apt-get update
   b) Install software-properties-common